prometheus-operator/prometheus-operator/Documentation/user-guides/alerting.md

 Prometheus' configuration also includes "rule files", which contain the [alerting rules][alerting-rules].
 When an alerting rule triggers it fires that alert against *all* Alertmanager instances, on *every* rule evaluation interval.
 The Alertmanager instances communicate to each other which notifications have already been sent out.
 For more information on this system design, see the [High Availability scheme description][ha-scheme].

+The Prometheus Operator also introduces an AlertmanagerConfig resource, which allows users to declaratively describe Alertmanager configurations.
+It is recommended to use the AlertmanagerConfig resource than manage the configurations manually.

 First, create an example Alertmanager cluster, with three instances.

 [embedmd]:# (../../example/user-guides/alerting/alertmanager-example.yaml)